dagopian/jenkinstest/README.md

 # jenkinstest
-simple test of github integration in Jenkins
+simple test of github integration in Jenkins!